-The company is a subsidiary of Lloyds Banking Group plc.
-Lloyds Banking Group is committed to supporting the aims of the 2015 Paris Agreement in transitioning to a more sustainable, low carbon economy and recognises the importance of embedding climate-related risks and opportunities into business operations and strategy.
+The Company is a subsidiary of Lloyds Banking Group plc.
+Lloyds Banking Group (LBG) is committed to supporting the aims of the 2015 Paris Agreement in transitioning to a more sustainable, low carbon economy and recognises the importance of embedding climate-related risks and opportunities into business operations and strategy.

 The Company is supportive of the Task Force on Climate-Related Financial Disclosures (TCFD) framework and related regulatory expectations and is aligned to best practice outlined by the Climate Financial Risk Forum (CFRF).
-In previous years the company was included in a TCFD aligned report at the intermediate parent entity level, Scottish Widows Group Limited (SWG).
-From this year onwards, the company is included in the LBG Sustainability Report.
-This report is available on the Lloyds Banking Group website at www.lloydsbankinggroup.com/investors/esg-information
+The Company is included in the LBG Sustainability Report.
+This report is available on the LBG website at www.lloydsbankinggroup.com/investors/esg-information.